Frequently Asked Questions

 Can I take courses over the summer?

 Unfortunately, the Grove does not have staff that work over the summer.
-Students who were taking courses with us during the school year may continue to work on those courses over the summer.
+Students taking courses with us during the school year may continue to work on those courses over the summer.
 Teachers are not available in July and August, but they can be contacted when we are back in session in September.

 What does it cost to enroll in Online Learning?